Updated: Apr 15

 The thing is, like storms, the emotional process has a very clear beginning and end, but with emotions, we actually have an advantage.
 This is because feelings, emotions, and thoughts are distinct from one another, with each one having its own phase.
 Like the phases of a storm, we can recognize what phase we are in and can implement strategies to bring ourselves back into regulation.

 In the first phase, our body responds to a trigger.
 This can be an event, a thought, or an interaction with another person.
-Using all our past experiences as a gauge, your body determines if the situation feels safe or unsafe and creates a series of physiological responses within your nervous, endocrine and cardiovascular systems.
+Using all our past experiences as a gauge, your body determines if the situation feels safe or unsafe and creates a series of physiological responses within your nervous, endocrine, and cardiovascular systems.
 In this phase, you may need to go into contraction to allow yourself to calm down or you may need to invite movement to help the energy that has been activated to move through the body and released.
 It is in this phase that we experience the beginning of emotional sensations within our body that alert us to something being off.

-In this phase we may experience the bodily experience of emotional states of sadness, fear, anger, anxiety, awkwardness, disgust, and confusion.
+In this phase, we may experience the bodily experience of emotional states of sadness, fear, anger, anxiety, awkwardness, disgust, and confusion.
 These are felt sensations that are experienced in the body.
 As such, these sensations can be addressed within the body.
 You can essentially interrupt the storm before it escalates with somatic practices that teach you to respond to and work with your body.
 Helpful strategies here are to become aware of what you are noticing in your body, and where you are noticing it, and to then bring acknowledgment to your felt experience.
 This is an area where somatic therapy can be incredibly helpful, as the therapist can support you in learning how to work with your body so that you can move the sensation and come back into a place of regulation and calm within your nervous system.

 The second phase can be activated when we are not given time to support ourselves with the space to allow our emotional body sensations to settle or to move.
 This second phase occurs within the sphere of our feelings.
 Our perception of ourselves, the situation, or of others may feel skewed and we may even begin to experience a shift in our mood as our emotional reactions become conscious in the form of these feelings.

-The second phase is where the wisdom of yoga therapy is supportive, encouraging us to acknowledge our feelings, say them out loud, and bring clarity to what it is that we are feeling.
+The second phase is where the wisdom of Somatic Yoga Therapy is supportive, encouraging us to acknowledge our feelings, say them out loud, and bring clarity to what it is that we are feeling.
 Often, this is where many of us, have been conditioned to avoid, numb, or play down our experience.
 Expressions like 'high vibes only' teach us to hide or discount this very human part of our lives.
 The thing is, acknowledgment of your very real feelings is the tool that can interrupt your emotional storm from progressing into its final more cognitive phase.

 As your feelings build, they contribute to your mood and your mood then impacts your thoughts, the metaphor of the birds taking flight in our proverbial storm.
 This is our final phase, where your mind and your nervous system will lead your thoughts into hyper or hypo mode.
 You may experience racing thoughts or your mind may go into a repetitive loop.
 These only serve to heighten the sensory experience from the other two phases.